 Cigarette smoke detectors are usually used as deterrents.
 Many high schools use them to cut down on teen smoking in bathrooms and even outside in covered areas.
 Businesses use them to the same end in employee and customer washrooms.
 Eliminating the option of smoking inside can help lower insurance costs and cut down on fire risks dramatically.

 Many people think that their standard smoke alarms will sense the presence of cigarette smoke.
 After all, sometimes they even go off before anything has burned on the stove!
-However, smoke alarms are generally not refined enough to sense cigarette smoke reliably, and a smoke alarm will not consistantly indicate the presence of cigarette smoke in a room.
+However, smoke alarms are generally not sensitive enough to detect cigarette smoke reliably, and a smoke alarm will not consistently indicate the presence of cigarette smoke in a room.

 Obviously, we all know that smoking is bad for you.
 However, if people choose to smoke anyway, that is their decision and they have a right to impact their health in whatever legal ways they wish.
 However, smoking indoors is a serious health and safety risk for everyone involved.
 Not only are the odds of a fire much greater when cigarette smoking is allowed inside, but second hand smoke can cause serious health complaints for smokers and non-smokers.

 Using a cigarette smoke detector or air quality monitor can help you cut down on and even eliminate these issues.
 It keeps your home smelling cleaner and fresher, without the lingering scent or yellow stains left behind by tobacco smoke.
 It can also inform you if someone else has been smoking in your no-smoking home or apartment, which can affect your lease should your landlord discover that someone has been smoking on the property.